Published 22 June 2020 | Updated 28 March 2023

 Example: Taking sick leave because of coronavirus

 Marisa is a bus driver.
-She gets coronavirus.
+She gets COVID-19.
 A government direction requires her to quarantine at home.

 Marisa has accrued enough sick leave to cover the time she needs to be off work.
 Her employer, a bus company, asks her for a medical certificate as evidence that she can’t work because she’s sick.
 She gives the certificate with her sick leave application.
 She stays at home until she is better and can return to work.

-Employees can take carer’s leave (paid or unpaid) if they need to look after a family or household member who's sick with coronavirus or affected by an unexpected emergency.
+Employees can take carer’s leave (paid or unpaid) if they need to look after a family or household member who has COVID-19 or affected by an unexpected emergency.

 Paid carer’s leave

 Paid carer’s leave is available to full-time and part-time employees when they need to look after a family member or a member of their household who needs care or support because of a personal illness, injury or an unexpected emergency.
 See Paid sick and carer’s leave for details.

 Unpaid carer’s leave